confusedolive/Jeronimo-CE888/assignment02/README.md

 ## How to
 The folder [Examples](https://github.com/confusedolive/Jeronimo-CE888/tree/main/assignment02/Examples) contains examples of how some snippets of code work, the folder [visuals](https://github.com/confusedolive/Jeronimo-CE888/tree/main/assignment02/visuals) contain relevant graphs and plots created.
 [Visualunderstanding.py](https://github.com/confusedolive/Jeronimo-CE888/blob/main/assignment02/Visualunderstanding.py) contains all the code used to create the relevant graphs found on visuals folder, other then the chloropeth folder which code is available in [here](https://github.com/confusedolive/Jeronimo-CE888/tree/main/Assingment01/Data%20used%20for%20jupyter%20map).
+The folder [data](https://github.com/confusedolive/Jeronimo-CE888/tree/main/assignment02/data) contains the final merged dataset utilized for analysis and visualization, the code utilized to create this dataset can be found in [here](https://github.com/confusedolive/Jeronimo-CE888/tree/main/Assingment01), it also contains the London-borough information dataset which is also utilized to retrieve borough level information.

 ## External resources used
 * https://github.com/Microsoft/dowhy , Dowhy library.